Get

 Regular printers usually aren't designed for DTF inks or white ink circulation.
 Modifying one can damage it, so it's better to use a printer specifically compatible with DTF for safe, consistent results.

-What do I need to start your own t-shirt printing business?
+What do I need to start my own t-shirt printing business?

 To start, you need a reliable DTF printer, heat press, quality inks, and films.
 Using services like PrintKK can help you source materials or get high-quality prints while you learn and grow your business.